RajatJangra2653/dp-420-cosmos-db-dev/instructions/25-monitor.md

     > &#128221; You will notice a couple of warnings in yellow since the compiler detects that the script runs many operations synchronously and does not wait for a reply of the operations.
 You can ignore these warning since that is the expected behaviour to run multiple SQL scripts simultaneously.

-    >**NOTE!!**: Visual studio Code might crash after running the above command, you can rerun the command and continue to the next task.
+    >**Note**: Visual studio Code might crash after running the above command, you can rerun the command and continue to the next task.

 ### Task 5: Use Azure Monitor to Analyze the Azure Cosmos DB account usage